Details for Faculty and Staff

 Working with Outlook and Lync

-Loyola's recent migration to Microsoft Exchange brought us new email, calendaring, and collaboration tools.
-The final phase of this upgrade -- a move to unified messaging -- affects our voicemail system and will take place later this year.
+The final phase of the upgrade to Microsoft Exchange -- a move to unified messaging -- affects our voicemail system and will take place in the first quarter of 2014.
 Unified messaging is the integration of different electronic messaging and communications technologies (such as e-mail and voicemail) into a single interface, accessible from a variety of different devices.
 In the past, different technologies delivered messages through their own systems, which couldn’t interact with each other.
 With unified messaging, however, you can access email, voicemail, calendars, and contacts anywhere, on any device.
 You'll be able to hear your email and calendar items over the phone or listen to your voicemail messages from within your Outlook inbox.

 Questions and Comments